zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ```
 Minor settings:
 ```
-BIG_BENCH_USER
+BIG_BENCH_USER                     the user who is running the benchmark (used to determine the base directory where PDGF stores its data)
-BIG_BENCH_DATAGEN_DFS_REPLICATION  replication count used during generation of the big bench table BIG_BENCH_DATAGEN_JVM_ENV          -Xmx750m is sufficient for Nodes with 2 CPU cores, remove or increase if your Nodes have more cores
+BIG_BENCH_DATAGEN_DFS_REPLICATION  replication count used during generation of the big bench table BIG_BENCH_DATAGEN_HADOOP_JVM_ENV   -Xmx300m is sufficient for one worker per map task, increase if you use more than one worker per map task (by 100m per additional worker)
 ```
 # Run the workload